electronicbites/marko_code_challange/README.md

 - The most challenging part was to track the time spent on a page.
   My plan was to use Presence to track the time spent on a page but time was running out and I could not finish it.
+Perhaps this was not the best idea, but my thought I would need a server process to track the times anyway, so why not use something that already exists which is already realtime connected to the clients.
 - also took my a while: to pass a session from a plug to the liveview
-- interesting: livesssion heard, but never used.
 - but pageviews are tracked in the database.
 But only after exiting the page.
 Thats due the fact that I could not track the time spent on a page.
 - I used a plug to handle the sessions